Straight from our Instagram feed

 Over the next two days you will have the opportunity to explore Trinidad and its surroundings further.

-We will take you to the Valle de los Ingenios, which translates as the ‘Valley of the Sugar Mills’.
+One option is to visit the Valle de los Ingenios, which translates as the ‘Valley of the Sugar Mills’.
 It was here that the bulk of Cuba’s sugar production took place, although this came to an end around the time that slavery was outlawed in Cuba.
 There are dozens of old sugar mills from the 19th century, along with slave quarters and manor houses, all dotted throughout the valley, which gives you an idea of the scope of the sugar production that once took place in the valley.
 You’ll get to see Manaca Iznaga, an estate purchased in 1795 by Pedro Iznaga, who became rich by trafficking slaves.
 It’s both deeply interesting and somewhat unsettling.
+It wouldn’t be a valley without a border of mountains, and you might choose to venture into the rugged, impressive peaks of Topes de Collantes.
+They are part of the Sierra del Escambray mountain range, which run for some 90 kilometres, and are located just 20 kilometres from the centre of Trinidad.
+Whatever your levels of fitness and mobility, there is a way to explore the Topes de Collantes, including:

-You then travel from the mountains to the sea to visit Playa Ancón, and feel that magical white sand beneath your feet.
+Another popular option is to visit Playa Ancón, and feel that magical white sand beneath your feet.
 One of the most beloved beaches in Cuba, and considered to be the best on the southern coast, Playa Ancon can be reached in less than 15 minutes in a car, although if you can muster the energy, you might want to ride a bike from Trinidad (which will take about 40 minutes, depending on your pedal power).
 Less developed than some of Cuba’s beach resorts, it has the feel of an authentic beachside village, while the nearby sleepy fishing village of Casilda, 6km south of Trinidad is also worth the visit.

-Come evening, you will sample the delights of Palenque de los Congos Reales.
+Come evening, you can choose to sample the delights of Palenque de los Congos Reales.
 A must for rumba fans, this open patio on Trinidad’s music alley has an eclectic menu incorporating salsa, son (Cuban popular music) and trova (traditional poetic singing).
 The highlight, however, is the 10pm rumba drums with soulful African rhythms and energetic fire-eating dancers.
 You might also be perfectly content to simply sit in Trinidad’s main plaza and watch the city life unfold around you.

 Today you will make your way back to Havana via Santa Clara as your 14 day private Cuba tour nears its end.